 1. Preserve the good name of the industry and of the Republic of Fiji

 The Association and its Members shall take such steps as will result in maintaining and improving the good name of the areas of hospitality, accommodation services and tourism.
 In their collective pursuit to deliver the highest of ethical standards and to maintain the integrity of Fiji’s Tourism Industry, the Members agree to uphold the following principles:

 - To take into consideration the highest standards of honesty, fairness and legality in making business decisions

-- To engage in such conduct at all times in a manner that will bring credit to the Tourism Industry of Fiji
+- To engage in such conduct at all times in a manner that will bring credit to the Tourism Industry

 - To concentrate time, energy and resources towards the improvement of services and in so doing not engage in any act that may denigrate the services offered by competitors in the industry